olestole/it2810-projekt2/README.md

 We have added some additional files so that the tests would run.
 The files are `jest.config.js`, `babel.config.js`, `src/config/cssImportFix.js` and `src/__mocks__/svgrMock.js`.
 The tests wouldn’t run with css, svg and png files before we added the files.

 Here are the pictures from testing the layout on Mac, Ipad and Iphone8.
 We have also tested on Iphone X, Iphone 8 Plus, Galaxy S5 and different computers.
-When it comes to browsers we have tested the app in Chrome, Safari, Firefox and Opera and it works the same way in all the browsers.
+When it comes to browsers we have tested the app in Chrome, Safari, Firefox and Opera and it works the same way in all the browsers and on all the devices.

 | PC - Galleryview                                                              | PC - Profileview                                                              |
 | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |